FOI: Who we are and what we do

 The Governing Body is concerned with the strategic position of the College, its good government, the promotion of the College’s interests, and the maintenance and improvement of education and learning.
 There are a range committees within the College, each dealing with specific areas of the College's operation.
 Student representatives are invited to attend the unreserved business of the Governing Body and attend other College committees.

 The principal officers of the College include the Master, the President, the Senior Tutor, the Fellow for Development, the Dean, the Chaplain, the Admissions Tutor the Graduate Tutor and the Senior Bursar.
 The Master is the chairman of the trustees and has a duty to promote the welfare of the College and to ensure the College maintains an appropriate learning environment for its members.
 The President, as a senior fellow, supports the interests of the fellowship and acts as the vice-master.
-The Senior Tutor has day-to-day responsibility for the admission, education and welfare of undergraduate and graduate students and supporting the research activities of the College.
+The Senior Tutor has day-to-day responsibility for the admission, education and welfare of undergraduate and postgraduate students and supporting the research activities of the College.
 The Governing Body appoints Admissions Tutors to support the Senior Tutor in the selection of suitable students for admission to the College.
 The Senior Bursar has responsibility for the estates, finance and administration of the College.

 Fellows of the College are members of the Senior Combination Room.
 A list of the Fellowship is available in the Our People section.

 The educational work of the College is performed by the Senior Tutor, Directors of Studies, College Lecturers and Supervisors.
 An up to date list of the Directors of Studies is available in paper form on request; a charge will be made.
-The responsibility for teaching Graduate students lies with the relevant faculties or departments of the University.
+The responsibility for teaching postgraduate students lies with the relevant faculties or departments of the University.
 Further advice may be obtained from the Graduate Tutor.

 The College also provides a Tutor for each student and access to other forms of pastoral care, including a Chaplain, Nurse and Counsellors.
 Together the Dean and the Tutors have responsibility for maintaining standards of behaviour and good order in the College.